McCoyGroup/Psience/docs/Psience/VPT2/Analyzer/VPTResultsLoader.md

 ```python
 degenerate_states(self):
 ```
-Returns the deperturbed Hamiltonians used to make the degenerate transform
+Returns the deperturbed states used to make the degenerate transform
 - `:returns`: `_`
     >No description...